Lifelines (A-ha album)

-Lifelines is the seventh studio album by the Norwegian band A-ha, released on 24 April 2002 by WEA.
+Lifelines is the seventh studio album by the Norwegian synth-pop band A-ha, released on 24 April 2002 by WEA.
 The album topped the charts in Norway and Germany, and reached the top 10 in Austria, Denmark, Poland and Switzerland.
 In 2019, Lifelines and Minor Earth Major Sky, both of A-ha's albums recorded for Warner Music Germany, were remastered and re-released with an extra disc, which contained demos, early versions and alternate mixes.
 They also received their first official vinyl releases.